openeuler-mirror/stratovirt/docs/config_guidebook.md

 ### 1.1 Machine Config

 General configuration of machine, including
-* type: The type of machine, three types of machine are available: "none", "microvm" and "standard_vm".
+* type: The type of machine, three types of machine are available: "none", "microvm", "q35"(x86_64 platform) and "virt" (aarch64 platform).
 * dump-guest-core: Including guest memory in coredump file or not, default value is true.
 * mem-share: Guest memory is sharable with other processes or not.
 * accel: accelerate module, supported value `kvm`. (optional).
 If not set, default is KVM.